CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - Using Designer or MDWHub, import the necessary Slack asset package dependency.
 In MDWHub, for example, on the Admin tab click the Assets nav link and then Import > Discover and select the `com.centurylink.mdw.slack` package in the discovered list.

-  - Configure an [incoming webhook](https://api.slack.com/incoming-webhooks) as described in the Slack documentation, and add it to mdw.properties:
+  - Configure an [incoming webhook](https://api.slack.com/incoming-webhooks) as described in the Slack documentation, and add it to [mdw.yaml](../configuration/):
     ```
     mdw.slack.webhook.url=https://hooks.slack.com/services/XXXXXXX/XXXXXXXXX/XXXXXXXXXXXXXXXXXXXXXXXX
     ```